You can get help with finding and applying for jobs

 - Work Together - GOV.UK - voluntary opportunities to improve your chances of finding a job.

-- Local Work Clubs ) - help people who are out of work 'exchange skills and share experiences' - see Employment Support Providers to find a list of all organisations including job clubs, offering help.
+- Local Work Clubs - help people who are out of work 'exchange skills and share experiences' - just click search on Employment Support Providers to find a list of all organisations including job clubs, offering help.

 Other Jobcentre Plus programmes include: